Women in Tonga: Traditional dress

 In the 1800s, before the arrival of Methodist missionaries, Tongan women dress in a topless manner.

-Lifestyle
+Lifestyle and work

 During 1806 to 1810, English author and sailor William Mariner described Tongan women in his book entitled "Tonga Islands" as liberal, who upon marriage lived as faithful wives; as single women, Tongan females may take lovers; Tongan women can divorce their husbands and may remarry "without the least disparagement to [their] character."

-Upon the arrival of Christianity and the eventual conversion of most Tongan women, the female members of Tongan society became described as "deeply religious" and "respectable girls" never walked alone with Tongan boys.
+Upon the arrival of Christianity and the eventual conversion of most Tongan women, the female members of Tongan society became described as "deeply religious" and "respectable girls" and never walked alone with Tongan boys.
 The practice of cannibalism also disappeared.
 In terms of the Miss Tonga beauty pageant, the annual contest does not involve a portion of the program that displays the wearing of swimsuits.

 In general, modern-day Tongan women work outside the home.
 They are not obliged to perform manual labor.

+In 1992, Silva McLeod became the first Tongan woman to be a licensed pilot.